Quinn Simmons to make Tour of Flanders and Paris-Roubaix debut following suspension - Cycling Weekly

 The incident happened in late September last year when journalist José Been condemned the then US president Donald Trump and urged social media users to unfollow her if they support Trump.

 Simmons responded to the tweet saying “bye” with a black waving hand emoji.
-The backlash from cycling fans against Simmons and his team was big with Trek saying they were “taking this very seriously” before later announcing the suspension.
+There was significant backlash from cycling fans against Simmons and his team with Trek saying they were “taking this very seriously” before later announcing the suspension.

-The young American will start his season at the Royal Bernard Drome Classic on February 27 followed by the Faun-Ardèche Classic the next day.
+The American will start his 2021 season at the Royal Bernard Drôme Classic on February 27 followed by the Faun-Ardèche Classic the next day.

 He then takes on his first big race of the year with a place on the Trek team for Strade Bianche, he will stay in Italy for Tirreno-Adriatico and then Milan-San Remo before heading to the low countries and the northern Classics.

-E3 Saxo Bank Classic is down first followed by Ghent-Wevelgem then the big two of the Tour of Flanders and the ‘hell of the north’, Paris Roubaix with Amstel Gold Race down to end his first block of races at the moment.
+E3 Saxo Bank Classic is down first followed by Ghent-Wevelgem then the two Monuments, the Tour of Flanders and the ‘hell of the north’, Paris Roubaix with Amstel Gold Race to end his first block of racing.

 His first season as pro rider saw him put in several top performances working in the service of his leaders, such as Mads Pedersen and Stuyven.

-But he did get his own chances with a sixth place at the GP Plouay and second overall at the Tour of Hungary behind Hungarian winner Attila Valter (then CCC Team).
+But he did get his own chances having already shown his potential with a sixth place at the GP Plouay and second overall at the Tour of Hungary behind native winner Attila Valter (then CCC Team).